abhinav-kimothi/OpenAI-API-Explorer/README.md

 <code style="color : Orangered">[To be Released : 05/MAY/2024]</code>

+- What is a prompt?
+- Writing Simple Prompts
+- Writing Clear Instructions
+- Zero/One/Few Shot Learning
+- Prompt Management

 ### Day 3 - OpenAI Text Embeddings

 <code style="color : Orangered">[To be Released : TBD]</code>

+- Brief Introduction to Embeddings
+- Embeddings API
+- Text Search with Embeddings
+- Clustering with Embeddings

 ### Day 4 - Retrieval Augmented Generation with OpenAI & LangChain